These are the best OLED laptops in 2022

 Having all of that does make this a slightly bulky laptop, but it could be worse.
 It measures 21.5mm in thickness and weighs 5.16lbs, so it’s not something you want to carry around all day, but you can take it to the office and back home if you need to work in different places.
 You do get a solid supply of ports, though, including two Thunderbolt 4 ports, one USB Type-A, HDMI 2.1, and a headphone jack, which covers all the basics you might need.

 The ASUS ZenBook Pro Duo 15 OLED is one of the most interesting laptops you can buy today, and if you’re a content creator, it’s one of the best.

 Those are what we’d consider the best laptops with OLED displays that you can buy today.
-All of these are great choices, but we gave the best overall spot to the HP Spectre x360 due to also having a stunning convertible design and also being the one most people would be happy with.
+All of these are great choices, but we gave the best overall spot to the Lenovo Yoga 9i due to the overall fantastic media experience with the hinge soundbar, the stunning design, and great performance.
 Other laptops on this list excel at more specific things, and they might just be your favorite.
 Whether you’re a gamer, creative professional, or business user, there’s something for you to like here.